rebennett/GCalBackup/README.txt

 3.)
 Save the file and exit the editor.

+RUN BACKUP:

+On Windows:
-Whenever you want to back up a copy of this calendar, double-click GCalBackup.exe, and a date-stamped copy of the calendar will be saved in this directory.
+Double-click GCalBackup.exe in this directory, and a copy of your calendar will be date-stamped and saved.

+On Mac or Linux:
+You will need the Mono compiler.
+Once you have mono installed, open a terminal and navigate to this directory.
+Then run:
+> mono GCalBackup.exe
+A copy of your calendar will be date-stamped and saved.